cwwang1979/MAMILE-CTFE/README.md

                             label_cols = ['label'],
                             patient_strat= False)
 ```
-Create a split for cancer origin identification.
+The following setting is for generating a data split for cancer origin identification.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=6